Trader Agreement

 - A minimum number of "winning days" — trading days on which the trader's closed P&L met or exceeded the published per-day winning-day threshold for that tier.

-- A minimum amount of additional profit, measured against the post-previous-payout balance (or, for the first milestone, against the starting balance).
+- A minimum amount of additional profit, measured against the post-payout balance (or, for the first milestone, against the starting balance).

 The first payout is the smallest.
 The second through fourth payouts are equal in size and larger than the first.
-The fifth and final payout is the largest, calculated as 50% of the funded account's balance above its starting balance, capped at the published fifth-milestone cap for that tier.
+The fifth and final payout is the largest, calculated under the fifth-payout formula in Section 1.1.1: up to 50% of the funded account's profit above its starting balance, capped at the published fifth-milestone cap for that tier — the trader receives whichever amount is lower.
 After the fifth payout is taken, the funded account closes.
 The trader may purchase a new evaluation at any time to start a fresh two-phase challenge.

 Trader payout split.
 Each milestone payout displayed on the challenge card represents the trader's gross payout amount (the amount withdrawn from the funded account).
-TradeSport applies a 90/10 split to two-phase milestone payouts: the trader receives 90% of the displayed cap as cash; TradeSport retains 10% as platform revenue.
-The full 100% of the cap is deducted from the funded account's balance at the time of the withdrawal.
-Trader take-home is 90% of the cap, paid to the trader's chosen disbursement channel.
+TradeSport applies the 90/10 split described in Section 1.1.1 to every two-phase milestone payout: the trader receives 90% of the displayed amount as cash; TradeSport retains 10% as platform revenue.
+The full 100% of the displayed amount is deducted from the funded account's balance at the time of the withdrawal.
+Trader take-home is 90% of the displayed amount, paid to the trader's chosen disbursement channel.
+The split applies uniformly to all five milestone payouts.

 Maximum lifetime payout.
 The lifetime cap per two-phase funded account is the sum of the five published milestone caps for that tier (gross).
-Trader take-home is 90% of that lifetime cap.
+Trader take-home is up to 90% of that lifetime cap (the actual amount paid in any single payout is governed by §1.1.1).
 After the fifth payout, no further withdrawals from that funded account are possible — the account is closed.

 Partial withdrawals.
 A trader may withdraw less than the published cap at any milestone.
 Doing so does not advance the milestone counter — the trader is still considered to have taken that milestone payout, and the next milestone's additional-profit requirement is measured against the post-withdrawal balance.
 The unused portion of the cap is forfeited and does not roll forward.